rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ## Simple vs Easy

-If you have looked at my [TS types]() series, you have seen me write about it before.
+If you have looked at my [TypeScript types](/tags/TypeScript-Notes.html) series, you have seen me write about it [before](2022-03-13-ts-types-part6.html#about-simplicity).
 I do not claim that my definitions are the only correct way that these terms should be interpreted.
 However, I have seen other programmers use a similar disambiguation so I am including it here.

 I consider the terms simple and easy to have a different meaning.